Interdisciplinary Dialogue_IRI THESys_May2021_2 (1)

 Dr. Antony Pattathu is a research fellow at the Department of Social and Cultural Anthropology and a founding member of the Interdisciplinary Center for Global South Studies at Tübingen University.
 He has been a Visiting Researcher at the Department of Anthropology at the University of California at Berkeley and a Center for Advanced Studies Fellow at the Center for Historical Studies at the JNU in Delhi.
 His other research interests are institutional history of anthropology in Tuebingen, transnational religion and migration with a focus on members of the Syro-Malabar Church in Kerala and Germany, medical anthropology and ayurveda in India and Germany and decolonial theories and methods.

-For any further information please contact the organisers Jorge Vega, Sacha Miguel Cornejo Puschner, Paz Araza and Krystin Unverzagt – all members from the THESys Graduate Program.
+For any further information please contact the organisers Jorge Vega and Sascha Cornejo, members of the THESys Graduate Program.
+You can watch a recording of the interdisciplinary dialogue here.